 Ingestion is most commonly how a cat might get worms, but a cat doesn’t have to directly eat poop.
 Feces can leach into soil, spreading eggs around.
 If a cat eats from the soil, or drinks from puddles, eggs may be contracted.

 Heartworms are transmitted through mosquitos, and more often affect dogs than cats.
-However, there is no medication to treat heartworms in cats, so make sure yours is protected with a heartworm preventative.
+However, there is no medication to treat heartworms in cats, so make sure yours is protected with a heartworm preventative, like Heartgard for Cats.

 Roundworm, the most common parasite in cats, can be contacted either through mother’s milk, if the mother is infected; or by eating infected feces from another animal like a cat or a rodent.